8 Mins

 What is a CSAT score and why is it important?
 Let’s start off with the first big question.

-Why is Customer Satisfaction Important?
+Why is Customer Satisfaction Score Important?

 Research by Frederick Reichheld of Bain & Company has shown that an increase in customer retention of 5% can increase a company's profits by anywhere between 25% to 95%.